-How to get from Moalboal to Siquijor
+How to Get From Moalboal to Siquijor

-Ferries from Moalboal to Siquijor
+Onward from Siquijor

 Moalboal to Siquijor by Ferry via Dumaguete